John McClelland (doctor)

-Sir John McClelland (1805–1883) was a British medical doctor with interests in geology and biology, who worked for the East India Company.
+John McClelland or M'Clelland (1805 – 31 July 1883) was a British medical doctor with interests in natural history, who worked for the East India Company in India and Burma.
+He served as a temporary curator of the museum of the Asiatic Society of Bengal just before a permanent curator was found in Edward Blyth.

+McClelland is thought to have been born in Ireland, studied medicine and was admitted member of the Royal College of Surgeons in 1828.
+He entered the service of the East India Company in the Bengal Medical Service on 7th April 1830.
 In 1835 he was sent on a mission (Tea Committee) to identify if tea could be grown in north-eastern India along with Nathaniel Wallich and William Griffith.
-This mission ran into troubles with the members of the group.
+This mission ran into troubles with the members of the group clashing with each other.